-My lesson in God’s strategic casting comes to me most clearly, sometimes, in the A.A. meetings I attend.
-Though Twelve-Step is a spiritual program, many of those who come through its doors are wary, even belligerent, about any mention of God.
-If gays — of all people — can continue to hang in there and believe in Something greater than ourselves, then so, too, can others who have been battered by organized religion.
+My lesson in God’s strategic casting comes to me most clearly sometimes in the Alcoholics Anonymous meetings I attend.
+Though the 12 Steps is a spiritual program, many of those who come through its doors are wary, even belligerent, about any mention of God.
+If gays — of all people — can continue to hang in there and believe in Something greater than ourselves, then so too can others who have been battered by organized religion.

-If we stay and challenge them, they must shut up or change.
+But if we stay and challenge them, they must shut up or change.
 If we leave, they can go comfortably on demonizing and slandering us from a safe distance.
-Why give those who hate us exactly what they want?
+But why give those who hate us exactly what they want?
 Why play right into their hands?

-The reasons other misfits leave are basically variations of the ones that drive out many LGBT people.
-They may say, “But you’re gay, and that’s different,” but it really isn’t.
-Nobody in the Church has been treated more shamefully than we have.
+The reasons other misfits leave are basically variations of the ones that drive out many LGBTQ+ people.
+These misfits may say, “But you’re gay, and that’s different,” but it really isn’t.
+Nobody in the church has been treated more shamefully than we have.
 Yet many of us — an ever-growing number — refuse to be driven out.

 There may be other reasons, though people are usually designated as misfits because those in power find it convenient to keep them marginalized.
 But misfits are called to challenge those in power.
 If we don’t do it, nobody will.

 Misfits are “permitted” to stay only if they follow certain rules made by the powerful.
 Gay Republicans, for example, are not supposed to be religious.
 In conservative circles, we frequently hear ourselves spoken of as if we’re acceptable as long as we stay out of the church or synagogue.
-That civil unions are okay, for example, because they’re not solemnized in a house of worship.
-As if it can be comfortably assumed that none of us care about that.
+We hear that civil unions are okay, for example, because they’re not solemnized in a house of worship — as if it can be comfortably assumed that none of us care about that.

 The inconvenient fact is that many gay conservatives are Christians or observant Jews.
 Where does that leave them?
-If some devout LGBT folks show no interest in political conservatism or the Republican Party, that very well may be why.
-They may be understandably skeptical about allying with people who tell them they’re going to Hell and try to estrange them from God.
+If some devout LGBTQ+ folks show no interest in political conservatism or the Republican Party, that very well may be why.
+They may be understandably skeptical about allying with people who tell them they’re going to hell and try to estrange them from God.

 What’s important to understand is that God’s plan fits everybody in.
 Some people may not know what to do with us, but God does.
 There is no one who is left out, nor is there anyone relegated to the margins.
-And whose show is it, really?
-The producer is not the self-appointed directors, but the Creator of us all.
+And whose show is it really?
+The actual producer is not the self-appointed directors, but rather the Creator of us all.